-Element Social A Near Neighbour Policy and a Grievance Management Process will be put in place for landholders to monitor and record complaints • Direct all complaints received by staff/employees, as well as the complainant to the Proponent (or designated community consultation representative) It is proposed that water releases from the proposed weirs will be communicated through alert systems as specified in the Project Stakeholder Engagement Strategy to allow landholders to move cattle away from areas at risk.
-Monitoring • A social impact monitoring programme will be developed in order to identify and respond to expected and unexpected impacts of the Project.
-The social impact monitoring programme might include monitoring the contact number and email in relation to community contact/complaints and grievance reporting Ongoing consultation and reporting on the consultation database Consultation with emergency service providers • Environmental reporting and auditing will be undertaken in accordance with procedures outlined in Section 2.11 and Section 2.12.
-Corrective action To be identified in the Project Stakeholder Engagement Strategy.
+Element Social Operational policy Maintain good community relations Manage complaints from local residents effectively and courteously.
+Performance criteria Initial response to any complaint occurs within 24 hours All valid complaints are resolved to satisfaction of complainant and Proponent.
+Implementation strategy Continue to implement the Project Stakeholder Engagement Strategy Continue to adhere to land access protocols and weed and pest management plans (Section 23.5.1) Consult with emergency services in the development of the site emergency management plan (Section 23.5.4) A Near Neighbour Policy and a Grievance Management Process will be put in place for landholders to monitor and record complaints Direct all complaints received by staff/employees, as well as the complainant to the Proponent (or designated community consultation representative) It is proposed that water releases from the proposed weirs will be communicated through alert systems as specified in the Project Stakeholder Engagement Strategy to allow landholders to move cattle away from areas at risk.
+Monitoring A social impact monitoring programme will be developed in order to identify and respond to expected and unexpected impacts of the Project.
+The social impact monitoring programme might include monitoring the contact number and email in relation to community contact/complaints and grievance reporting Ongoing consultation and reporting on the consultation database Consultation with emergency service providers Environmental reporting and auditing will be undertaken in accordance with procedures outlined in Section 23.2.11 and Section 23.2.12.

+Element Social Corrective action To be identified in the Project Stakeholder Engagement Strategy.

-Emergency Management Programme 5.4
+Emergency Management Programme 23.5.4

 Element Emergency management Operational policy Manage risks associated with emergency events Minimise impacts to surrounding areas from emergency events, within the scope of the Project.
 Performance criteria Maintain adequate monitoring of weather warning systems for floods, bushfires and other extreme weather events.
-Implementation strategy • Establish health and safety management systems in consultation with emergency services as necessary and applicable (Sections 2.8 and 2.9) • Undertake a bushfire site assessment to determine level of risk and to inform the development of emergency response plans Incorporate flood, storm and cyclone, and bushfire response procedures in emergency response plan Educate staff in relation to flood, storm and cyclone, and bushfire management Construction staff to monitor Bureau of Meteorology warnings and take required precautions as necessary In the event of an emergency Implement hazard response procedures and provide appropriate warnings Establish and maintain contact with emergency services (Section 2.8) Communicate with QPS in in relation to need for road closure.
-Monitoring Monitor Bureau of Meteorology warnings for flood, bushfire and other severe weather events • A SCADA (supervisory control and data acquisition) system is proposed to be used.
-The system will facilitate the monitoring, controlling and alarming of the weirs from a central location

-Element Emergency management • Liaise with emergency services personnel and be on look-out for any fires in the vicinity of the weirs.
+Implementation strategy Establish health and safety management systems in consultation with emergency services as necessary and applicable (Sections 23.2.8 and 23.2.9) Incorporate flood, storm and cyclone, and bushfire response procedures in emergency response plan Educate staff in relation to flood, storm and cyclone, and bushfire management Construction staff to monitor Bureau of Meteorology warnings and take required precautions as necessary In the event of an emergency Implement hazard response procedures and provide appropriate warnings Establish and maintain contact with emergency services (Section 23.2.8) Communicate with QPS in in relation to need for road closure.
+Monitoring Monitor Bureau of Meteorology warnings for flood, bushfire and other severe weather events A SCADA (supervisory control and data acquisition) system is proposed to be used.
+The system will facilitate the monitoring, controlling and alarming of the weirs from a central location • Liaise with emergency services personnel and be on look-out for any fires in the vicinity of the weirs.
 Corrective action Take required precautions and site evacuation if necessary All Project employees and sub-contractors will be retrained in emergency management if the Emergency Management Programme is not being implemented; and will modify work practices as required and instructed by the Environmental Manager/Officer, with managerial support.